azul-cloud/tbscraper/README.md

-Azul Cloud Start
+Travelpus
 =====

-This is the base for azul cloud projects.
-Pull from here to include all the defaults we include in a project
+Travel Blog Scraper pulls in travel blog articles from many different sites and displays them on our site in an easily searchable an self-updating manner.
+We take advantage of web scraping to get all the data that we need and provide a pleasant enviornment for our readers.